wannaBeNerdy/create-website-bootstrap/README.md

 # create-website-bootstrap
-This is a tutorial created for workshop for beginners.
+This is a tutorial for beginners.